Flapjacck/Solution-Stash/README.md

 # Solution-Stash

 Repo to show my solutions for LeetCode.
-Most questions will be in written in the C Language
+Most questions will be in written in the C or Java Language

 ## Question List